tdepew562/Lending-Risk-Predictor/README.md

 Then came the fun part – machine learning!
 We went through some basic steps like cleaning up the data, training our models, and checking how well they worked.
 And guess what?
 We decided to go with logistic regression because it's simple and works great for binary classification tasks.

-So, get ready to join us on this epic journey as we uncover the mysteries of credit risk analysis – one loan at a time! 🚀
+So, get ready to join us on this epic journey as we uncover the mysteries of credit risk analysis! 🚀

 ## Results